 Automation will support bit.bio’s production of its scalable, consistent human cells for research and drug discovery with greater manufacturing capacity and speed than ever

-LONDON, Thursday 26th January 2023 — Automata, a leading robotics and automation company powering life sciences labs, today announced it is partnering with bit.bio, to automate a key aspect of the manufacturing process of their iPSC (induced pluripotent stem cell)-derived human cell products.
+LONDON, UK, Thursday 26th January 2023 — Automata, a leading robotics and automation company powering life sciences labs, today announced it is partnering with bit.bio, to automate a key aspect of the manufacturing process of their iPSC (induced pluripotent stem cell)-derived human cell products.

-bit.bio’s precision cellular reprogramming technology opti-ox™is ideally suited for automation because it enables unprecedented consistency and scalability for the manufacture of human cells from iPSCs.
+bit.bio’s precision cellular reprogramming technology opti-ox™ is ideally suited for automation because it enables unprecedented consistency and scalability for the manufacture of human cells from iPSCs.